SandishKumarHN/resources/src/main/spark/core.md

         -   Column oriented storage format.
         -   Schema is with the data, but as a part of footer.
         -   Data is stored as row groups and stripes
+## partitionBy vs Distribute By vs Cluster By ##
+    partitionBy: creates a directory structure as described in the Partition Discovery section.
+Thus, it has limited applicability to columns with high cardinality.
+In contrast bucketBy distributes data across a fixed number of buckets and can be used when a number of unique values is unbounded.
+                Partition divides large amount of data into multiple slices based on value of a table column(s).
+Bucketing decomposes data into more manageable or equal parts.
+                The difference is bucketing divides the files by Column Name, and partitioning divides the files under By a particular value inside table.
+In bucketing due to equal volumes of data in each partition, joins at Map side will be quicker.
+    Distribute By: Repartitions a DataFrame by the given expressions.
+The number of partitions is equal to spark.sql.shuffle.partitions.
+    Cluster By: This is just a shortcut for using distribute by and sort by together on the same set of expressions. sort by: to sort the data based on the data type of the column to be used for sorting per reducer i.e. overall sorting of output is not maintained. e.g. if column is of numeric type the data will be sorted per reducer in numeric order.
+    ORDER BY of SQL.
+The overall sorting is maintained in case of order by and output is produced in single reducer.
+Hence, we need to use limit clause so that reducer is not overloaded.
+    Distribute By to distribute the rows among reducers.
+All rows with the same Distribute By columns will go to the same reducer.
+However,Distribute By does not guarantee clustering or sorting properties on the distributed keys.
+    Cluster By is a short-cut for both Distribute By and Sort By.